Shaikhaseena16/RISC-V_VSDIAT/week2/README.md

 ---

 ## 📌 One Sentence Summary

+> **In simple terms, SoC technology enables modern devices to be *smaller, faster, and smarter* by combining multiple electronic functions into a single chip.**

 > **VSDBabySoC is a learner-centric RISC-V SoC that not only computes digitally, but also outputs in analog form, enabling you to experiment with real-world audio/video signals.**